c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 ### Conditions and Actions

-#### Contextual information
+#### Contextual Information

 STN Manager maintains contextual information for each dialogue session.
-The contextual information is a set of variables and their value pairs (python dictionary type data), and the values can be any data structure.
+The contextual information is a set of variables and their values (python dictionary type data), and the values can be any data structure.

 Condition and action functions access contextual information.